Sunday Girl: Release

 "Sunday Girl" was released as the follow-up single to "Heart of Glass" in the UK and much of Europe.
 The single reached number one in the UK, topping the charts for three weeks in May 1979.
 "Sunday Girl" was the band's second consecutive number one hit in the country and would later rank number eight on the year-end UK charts of 1979.
 The single also reached number one in Ireland and was a top ten hit across Europe.
-Despite the commercial success abroad, the song was not released as a single in the band's home country of the US.
+Despite the commercial success abroad, the song was not released as a single in the band's home country of the US, where "One Way or Another" was picked as the next single instead.

 "Sunday Girl" was initially released in Australia as the lead single from Parallel Lines, but failed to chart; however, it was later re-released as a double A-side with "Heart of Glass", on the back of its UK success, resulting in the song reaching number five in the country.

 In 2013, Blondie themselves re-recorded the song and offered it to be included in the CBGB's film soundtrack.
 This version was included on their 2014 compilation album Greatest Hits Deluxe Redux.
 The compilation was part of a 2-disc set called Blondie 4(0) Ever which included their 10th studio album Ghosts of Download and marked the 40th anniversary of the forming of the band.